freebsd/freebsd-quarterly/2020q4/routing-lookups.md

 ## Background

 FreeBSD runs diverse workloads on both low-end and high-end devices, resulting in different networking/memory requirements for each case.
-Small boxes with a couple of routes are different from routers with full view.
+Small boxes with a couple of routes are different from routers with full-view.
 IPv4 lookups are different from IPv6 ones.
 Conditions can change dynamically: one may easily reconfigure a system to receive full view instead of a default route.